matt123miller/my-hobby-shelf/README.md

 ## Deployment

-This project is deployed on github pages [and can be viewed here](https://matt123miller.github.io/paint-mixer-app/).
+This project is deployed on Vercel and the frontend [can be viewed here](https://paints.m11r.dev/)
 ### Process

 - Ensure your changes are all committed and merged into master.